Updated on September 30, 2024

 Several questions arise in the case of non-residents who sell real estate in Canada.

-In the past year, we have witnessed a significant increase in real estate transactions and, more specifically, transactions involving the sale of properties by non-residents of Canada.
+In the last few years, we have witnessed a significant increase in real estate transactions and, more specifically, transactions involving the sale of properties by non-residents of Canada.

 This type of transaction is governed by specific tax rules and this article aims to demystify the role of the various stakeholders in terms of tax compliance.